 If a policy contains a status-type military service exclusion or a provision that suspends coverage during military service, the policy shall provide, upon receipt of written request, for refund of premiums as applicable to the person on a pro rata basis.

-(6) Except for non-payment of premium, in the event the insurer cancels or refuses to renew, policies providing pregnancy benefits shall provide for an extension of benefits as to pregnancy commencing while the policy is in force and for which benefits would have been payable had the policy remained in force.
+(6) Policies providing pregnancy benefits shall provide for an extension of benefits, in the event the insurer cancels or refuses to renew for reasons other than non-payment of premium, as to pregnancy commencing while the policy is in force and for which benefits would have been payable had the policy remained in force.

-(7) Policies providing convalescent or extended care benefits following hospitalization shall not condition the benefits upon admission to the convalescent or extended care facility within a period of less than thirty (30) days after discharge from the hospital.
+(7) Policies providing convalescent or extended care benefits following hospitalization may condition the benefits upon admission to the convalescent or extended care facility within a period of not less than thirty (30) days after discharge from the hospital.

 (8) In individual supplementary or short-term health insurance policies, coverage shall continue for a dependent child who is incapable of self-sustaining employment due to intellectual or physical disability on the date that the child’s coverage would otherwise terminate under the policy due to the attainment of a specified age for children and who is chiefly dependent on the insured for support and maintenance.
-The policy may require that within thirty-one (31) days of the date the company receives due proof of the disability in order for the insured to elect to continue the policy in force with respect to the child, or that a separate converted policy be issued at the option of the insured or policyholder.
+The policy may require that within thirty-one (31) days after the date the insurer receives due proof of the disability in order for the insured to elect to continue the policy in force with respect to the child, or that a separate converted policy be issued at the option of the insured or policyholder.

 (9) A policy providing coverage for the recipient in a transplant operation shall also provide reimbursement of any medical expenses of a live donor to the extent that benefits remain and are available under the recipient's policy or certificate, after benefits for the recipient's own expenses have been paid.